Wellcome Collection: Smoke & Mirrors integrated campaign

-We created a digital campaign to run alongside Wellcome’s London-based out of home advertising, undertaken by AKA agency.
-Wellcome was looking to utilise their existing static creative and curate an engaging and dynamic campaign to drive awareness, traffic to the site and ultimately gallery footfall in an effective integrated campaign.
+We created a digital campaign to run alongside Wellcome Collection’s London-based out of home advertising, undertaken by AKA agency.
+Wellcome Collection was looking to utilise their existing static creative developed in-house and curate an engaging and dynamic campaign to drive awareness, traffic to the site and ultimately gallery footfall in an effective integrated campaign.

 Display – Skyscraper

 Our digital campaign was centred upon the exhibition structure, and the objects displayed within each section.
 The campaign was structured to separate the two audiences identified by Wellcome Collection’s audience research.
 As the two audiences were at the heart of the campaign, we curated messaging which would engage them based upon our audience research.

 We ran our campaign across Google Display, Facebook and Instagram and sent traffic to the exhibition landing page.
 We created a number of elements including skyscraper adverts, MPU, leaderboard adverts and social stories.
 We worked in partnership with AKA to provide a seamless campaign that covered digital, outdoor and print for the Smoke & Mirrors exhibition.

 Display – MPU

 Our creative team focussed on individual items within each section of the exhibition, aiming to showcase the wide variety of objects curated by the museum.
 In a process involving Wellcome Collection’s design and curatorial teams, our designers sketched and then designed digital ads which were founded on the static out of home banners.

 Display – Leaderboard

 They also used Sketch, Photoshop and Google Web Designer to animate their artboards, bringing dynamism to our ad campaign and allowing our target audience to have an abstract insight into what the exhibition entailed.

 Social – Stories